Specialized Care for Children with Sleep Disorders

 With a comprehensive evaluation, our team of sleep specialists will determine possible causes of the problem and if a sleep study is appropriate for further diagnosis.
 We aim to improve the sleep health of our young patients and their families.

 Your child may have difficulty getting restful sleep due to other health concerns.
 Therefore, our team works closely with pediatric specialists at UH Rainbow Babies & Children’s to provide help for patients with various conditions, including:

 - Craniofacial conditions

 - Neuromuscular issues

-We work together with all pediatric specialists, including dentists and orthodontists, to determine the best treatment for your child’s condition.
-These treatments may include oral devices or orthodontia assistance to help airways grow better.
+We work with all pediatric specialists at UH Rainbow Babies & Children’s, as well as other area providers such as community dentists and orthodontists, to determine the best treatment options for your child’s condition.
+Treatments may include orthodontia assistance to help airways grow better.

 School Start Times and Sleep Patterns

-With national expertise in sleep medicine, our team is instrumental in the discussions of school start times that affect sleep patterns in children of all ages.
-These early start times, especially in Ohio, are a significant source of sleep loss for teens and middle age children given the biological change in their sleep clock.
-As advocates for an adjustment in school start times, many professional organizations have recommended more appropriate school start times to allow children the necessary rest for optimal health, but also for improved school performance.
-Until some of these adjustments are made across school systems, our sleep team at UH Rainbow Babies & Children’s provide numerous helpful resources for assistance, including:
+With nationally recognized expertise in sleep medicine, our team is instrumental in the discussion of how school start times affect sleep patterns in children of all ages.
+Early start times, especially in Ohio, are a significant source of sleep loss for teens and middle age children given the biological change in their sleep clocks.
+As advocates for an adjustment in school start times, many professional organizations have recommended more appropriate school start times that allow children to obtain the necessary rest for both optimal health and improved performance at school.